 Setup the Platform – A website and social media profile (Facebook will do the trick) is what you’ll want to start when creating your side-income opportunity.
 Website creation is easy if you use a free website tool such as Wix but you could always hand-code or purchase a template from a marketplace like ThemeForest.
 Setting up an online store isn’t as complicated as you’d think – it can be done in afternoon with enough motivation.
 The second of this is to create a Facebook profile for your business so you can begin building a following.
 The two, working together, will keep your audience informed, allow them to make purchases, and be used as a platform to share your knowledge.

 Diversify the Income Sources – Having an online site of your own is great for selling your products, services, or information but it’s wise to diversify the income sources by leveraging other platforms.
-For example, if your hobby was collecting and selling rare documents and signatures you would want to utilize a platform like Raab Collection to find the right buyers.
 There are plenty of popular choices like Ebay and Amazon but don’t forget about the smaller options like selling directly through forums or social media.

 Source the Products/Services/Info – Get in touch with the manufacturers of the items that are created for your hobby and see if you could register as a reseller.
 Alternatively, consider becoming an affiliate for one or two of the major product/service providers for your hobby industry.
 A third option is to create information products such as ebooks or video courses that could be tailored to teaching others the basics, mid-level, and advanced topics of the hobby.